Boeing 787 output, review threatened if engineers strike

 Boeing may still produce aircraft if the engineers walk out.
 During a 40-day SPEEA strike in 2000, Boeing produced 19 planes, according to union records.

-Boeing made clear last Friday that it could call on contingent workers from its wider operations, which include not just airplanes, but defence, space and security businesses.
+Boeing made clear last Friday that it could call on contingent workers from its wider operations, which include not just airplanes, but defense, space and security businesses.

-"We are the Boeing company and I have access to significant resources across the entire corporation," Mike Delaney, a vice president of engineering and a member of Boeing's labour negotiating team, said during a news conference call.
+"We are the Boeing company and I have access to significant resources across the entire corporation," Mike Delaney, a vice president of engineering and member of Boeing's labor negotiating team, said during a news conference call.

 There also is potential for the two sides to strike a deal.